 Recommended by Marco Santos from Travel-Boo

-A visit to beautiful Guimarães, regarded the birth-place of Portugal, is one of the best things to do when visiting Porto in northern Portugal.
-Set just over an hour by train from Porto’s São Bento train station, Guimarães is a perfect day trip destination and must-add to your Porto travel itinerary.
+Located just over an hour by train from Porto’s São Bento train station, Guimarães is a perfect Porto day trip destination and a must-add to your Porto travel itinerary.

-Dating back to the 9th century when the city was known as Vimaranes, Guimarães is one of Portugal’s most historic & culturally important cities.
-Said to be the birthplace of Portugal’s first king Afonso Henriques, the city is within close proximity to where the Battle of São Mamede took place, playing an integral part in the eventual establishment and acknowledgment of the Kingdom of Portugal in the year 1139.
+Said to be the birthplace of Portugal’s first king Afonso Henriques, the city is within close proximity to where the Battle of São Mamede took place.
+This battle played an important part in the eventual establishment and acknowledgment of the Kingdom of Portugal in the year 1139.

 Practical information to plan your Guimaraes day trip from Porto

-• Take a morning train to spend maximum time in the city.
-The train journey takes about 1 hr 15 minutes and costs €3.25.
+• Take a morning train from Porto to spend maximum time in the city.
+The train journey takes about 1 hour and 15 minutes.
+Check ticket prices and train schedules on the Portuguese Railway website here.

 • Guimarães’ city center is a short 10-minute walk from the train station.

 • Before you head out to explore, pay a visit to the tourist office.
-Here tourist officers will hand you a free map of the city and explain all the top sights and attractions that you’ll want to see when visiting.
+Here, tourist officers will hand you a free map of the city and explain all the top sights and attractions that you’ll want to see when visiting.

 Braga

+Visiting Braga is one of the most historic things to do in Portugal.
 If you are looking for more culture-filled day trips from Porto, head to Braga to see some of Portugal’s finest monuments.
-Visiting Braga is one of the most historic things to do in Portugal.

-One of the best things to do in Braga in a day is to visit the religious landmark of Bom Jesus do Monte with its Sacred Staircase, a true Baroque masterpiece.
-You can also visit the Sameiro Sanctuary, one of the largest shrines in Portugal.
+One of the best things to do in Braga is to visit the religious landmark of Bom Jesus do Monte with its Sacred Staircase, a true Baroque masterpiece.

 Practical information to plan your Braga day trip from Porto